 This one-year, 24-credit degree program is designed for the practicing attorney and is scheduled primarily in the evenings and on weekends.
 A distance learning option allow students from across the country to attend live evening lectures and demonstrations online and interact with faculty, guest lecturers, and fellow students from home.
 All students attend two “power performance” weekends a semester at our Philadelphia campus.
 Students graduate with a LL.M. degree in Trial Advocacy, and earn 24 substantive and two ethics CLE credits.Learn More »

 Candidates for admission to the LL.M. in Trial Advocacy hold a J.D. or the equivalent from an ABA accredited law school and are admitted to practice.
 Admission is selective and class size is limited.

-Application deadline is extended until June 15, 2015 for July 18 start date.
+The rolling admissions application deadline has been extended until June 30, 2015 for July 18 start date.

 Step 1: Submit Application Form

 Submit current resume via email, mail, or fax.

 Submit an official copy of all law school transcript(s).